misterpaul4/Demon-Runner/README.md

 - `npm run server` to start the game.
 This will launch your default browser.
 Click on the folder name "docs".

 ## Run Test

 To run test, run the command `npm run test`.
 You can add more test in the `./test directory`.

+## Technical Details

+# scenes

+There are 5 Phaser scenes in this game.
+- The boot scene loads the game background.
+- The preloader scene displays  a progress bar and loads the other assets needed in the title scene.
+- The title scene loads the rest of the assets needed in the game such as the audio files, platforms, the player and bird.
+The title scene also displays a button to start the game, input player username and also view scores.
+- The game scene contains the main logic of the game.
+- The rank scene dosplays the top 10 highest scores.
+- The gameover scene is launched when the player is hit by a bird or falls down from the platform.
+This scene contains the a button to restart the game & also to quit the game

+# characters

+- Main character: A demon with the ability to levitate
+- Villain: A raven that attacks every few seconds

+# Timers

+- The score increases every second
+- The Raven attacks every 3 seconds
+- The footstep sound is played every 285ms

+# Physics

+- The Raven's velocity is 50 units less than the player's velocity
+- The Raven changes position every 3 seconds, 1000 units ahead of the player's position at that particular time.
+The y coordinates of the Raven is generated randomly.
+- There are 5 total platforms that are recycled throughtout the game

 ## Authors